 Happening Today at CROW

 Southwest Florida is filled with fascinating wildlife, and CROW provides a unique opportunity to look into wildlife rehabilitation and meet the staff responsible for their care.
 Wildlife walks are the best opportunity for visitors to get an in-depth look into the inner workings of our hospital and the treatment process.
-The program has two parts: an introductory presentation covering our medical and rehabilitation methods and then a guided tour through treatment areas of the hospital, concluding on our rehabilitation grounds.
-Wildlife Walks are approximately 1 and 1.5 hours: a 45-minute presentation with a 45-minute tour.
+The hour and a half program has two parts: the Daily Presentation in the Visitor Education Center and then a guided tour through treatment areas of the hospital, concluding on our rehabilitation grounds.
 This program is open to all, but it is not recommended for children under the age of 13.

 *DEPENDING ON THE ANIMALS IN THE HOSPITAL ON THE DAY OF YOUR TOUR, YOU MAY BE REQUIRED TO WEAR A MASK* MUST BE 10 OR OLDER!!

 Capacity is limited to 8 participants.
 Advanced Registration is required.
 Tours are subject to modification and cancellation based on patients recovering in the hospital.

 To register, contact: Visitor Education Center at (239) 472-3644 ext. #229 or firstname.lastname@example.org.
 Payment is required to complete reservation.

 Wildlife parents are very devoted to the care of their young and rarely abandon them, and juveniles found “abandoned” might actually be in a natural stage of development.
 Those needing assistance are placed in a specialized wing of the wildlife hospital and are provided supportive care around the clock until they are old enough to care for themselves.